 A majority of public and private care homes in the UK provide dementia care for those living with dementia.
 It is therefore essential that a care home has a dementia-friendly design throughout.
 This can make a significant difference to the quality of life of someone experiencing symptoms associated with dementia.
-From the colour scheme to the background noise down to the cutlery used during meal times, there is so much that can be done to help residents living with dementia feel relaxed and comfortable in their environment.
+From the colour scheme to the background noise down to the cutlery used during meal times, there is so much that can be done in care homes to help residents living with dementia feel relaxed and comfortable in their environment.

-The Dementia Service Development Centre (DSDC) located in the University of Stirling, has created Computer Graphic Imagery of a Virtual Care Home which demonstrates how the rooms in a care home should be decorated to support a positive home environment for people with dementia.
+The Dementia Service Development Centre (DSDC) located in the University of Stirling, has created Computer Graphic Imagery of a virtual care home which demonstrates how the rooms in a care home should be decorated to support a positive home environment for people with dementia.

 Below are the most common components that should be implemented to make a care home more dementia-friendly.